 Above Tinh Tam Dai is Lao Dong Dai.
-The face side of Lao Dong Dai is a semi circle balcony where visitors can see 8 pictures symbolize for 8 jobs in society and a flag of Caodaism.
+The face side of Lao Dong Dai is a semi-circle balcony where visitors can see 8 pictures symbolize for 8 jobs in society and a flag of Caodaism.
 The flag has three sections.
 The topping is yellow with the words: 大 道 三 期 溥 渡.
 The center is blue with the logo of Caodaism.
 The low is red without words.
-The flag shows guiding principle of Caodaism.
-That is combinating many religions, carrying out merciful and humane doctrine.
+The flag shows the guiding principle of Caodaism.
+That is a combination many religions, carrying out merciful and humane doctrine.
 Inside Lao Dong Dai has the alter worshiping 15 Hiep Thien Dai dignitaries.

 The flag of Caodaism

-Hiep Thien Dai is also the name of justice body of Caodaism.
-It has duty keeping hold of the law of Caodaism.
+Hiep Thien Dai is also the name of the justice body of Caodaism.
+It has a duty to keep hold of the law of Caodaism.

 3.2.
 Cuu Trung Dai